rohit-sde/donedeal/README.md

 # Brainstormer

 ## What is it?
-"""A simple idea jot down app.
+>A simple idea jot down app.